Vitols999/QMS-WIKI/DocFaqMaps.md

 ## What is the difference between `Copy position` and `Copy position (Grid)`?

-A right click in a map window at a certain positions opens a context menu which offers (among others) the 2 choices:
+A right-click in a map window at a certain positions opens a context menu which offers (among others) the 2 choices:

 * `Copy position`
 * `Copy position (grid)`